d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 ![end_loop_example](/assets/img/blog/keepass_triggers/end_loop_example.png){: .shadow}
 _The trigger will be executed when the command return false_

 Once the stop condition is valid, the trigger is executed.
-Because actions where already performed in the condition, we no longer need one and can immediately stop the trigger.
+Because actions where already performed in the condition through `{CMD}`, we no longer need any, and can immediately stop the trigger.
 For a trigger to be deleted right after it is executed, we can simply check *"Turn off after executing actions (run once)"* box in the trigger properties, or use the *"Change trigger on/off state"* action.

 ## Putting it all together